-WRITING GOOD SPECIFICATION EXAMPLE
+WRITING GOOD SYSTEM REQUIREMENTS EXAMPLE

 The previous specification can be improved as following after taking into correcting the bad practices we have identified earlier.
 Earlier, we have seen how to write a software specification, in this section, we are going to apply the good practices we have mentioned.

 When a customer selects the menu: “Withdraw money”, he has the possibility to choose between six different amount on the screen: $10, $20, $30, $50, $100, $200, $300, or choose from the screen to input manually the amount he wants to withdraw.
 The amount must be multiple of one of the tickets issued by the ATM while respecting the maximum number of tickets for a transaction.
 Once the customer has chosen the amount, he can select the validate button to continue with the transaction or select the сancel button to cancel the transaction and get back his card.
 If the customer validates the amount he selected, the system validates if his balance allows him to withdraw the amount he requested and if the customer has not yet reached the maximum daily amount.
 The system also validates if the ATM can issue the amount: the system checks if the ATM has enough money to satisfy the customer’s need and if the amount is a multiple of delivered tickets.
 If the validation is OK, the system asks the customer if he wants a receipt for his transaction.
 If the customer wants a receipt for the transaction, the system prepares the receipt, releases the customer’s card, and delivers the money and the receipt.
 If the validation is OK, but the customer does not want a receipt, the system releases the customer’s card, and delivers the money.
 If the transaction is not validated, the ATM releases the customer’s card and displays the reason why his transaction has been denied.
 Every transaction should take at most three seconds.